-The financial impact of the Covid-19 pandemic has been assessed and has been considered in the MTFP agreed by Council in Feb 2022, with the proposed savings delivery allowing for a break even position overall in the 2022/23 financial year.
+The continuing financial impact of the Covid-19 pandemic has been assessed and considered alongside the inflationary pressures identified in the MTFP agreed by Council in Feb 2022 and this has been updated in the Inflation Impact Budget Update presented to Executive and Council in July 2022, with the proposed savings delivery allowing for a break even position overall in the 2022/23 financial year.
 This assumes that a total £2.423m of Earmarked Reserves will be required to be used by 31 March 2023.